Atari4800/gpu-scraper/README.md

 ## Release Notes

-Currently working:
+*Currently working:*
-- Webscraping from Best Buy, B&H, and Newegg
+- Best Buy, B&H, and Newegg have been tested and succeed
-- Firefox is able to open URL
+- Firefox is able to open URL when product is in stock
 - Build script installs dependancies
 - Headless Selenium allows some bot evasion
 - Beautiful Soup is able to parse HTML to find needed elements
-- URL is able to be opened
+- Crontab allows program to be called every minute to not be constantly running in the background

-Currently in Progress:
+*Currently in Progress:*
 - GUI is started
 - GUI can interact with command line
 - GUI can create popup notification
-- Addig more websites to track
-- Adding more evasions

-To do:
+- GUI has text field entry

+*To Do: *
-- Make the scheduler use resources more effeciently as it currently is running slow if more than one thing is searched for at a time
+- Make the program use resources more effeciently as it currently is running slow if more than one thing is searched for at a time
 - Increase bot evasion measures
+- Integrate GUI with backend
+- Research if Windows is a viable platform

 **Code Milestone 1:**